 I could not stomach his portrayal of our new lives.
 I was more hopeful.
 I truly believed we would find jobs with adequate salaries and housing options that would be both comfortable and affordable.
-After all, I felt that it would be irresponsible for us to move to Israel if we knew our lives were going to be so much worse off than had we stayed in America.
-I was being optimistic about our Aliyah experience.
+After all, I felt that it would be irresponsible for us to move to Israel if we knew our lives were going to be so much worse off than if we had stayed in America.
+I was being optimistic about our aliyah experience.
 My argument was that I would rather risk a little disappointment in order to stay sane throughout the planning process.
-We agreed to disagree as long as we both were ready to make this gigantic move together.
+We agreed to disagree, as long as we both were ready to make this gigantic move together.

 Banking is another example.
 We heard horror stories of people trying to deal with Israeli banks.
 We were expecting it to take hours and multiple visits to separate branches to open a bank account.
 When we had one opened in only an hour and fifteen minutes in our first visit to a local branch, we were ecstatic.
 Had we expected the process to be like it was in America, we would have been outraged.